lcardsvr/Home_Sales/README.md

 ## Requirements

-- A Spark DataFrame is created from the dataset.
-(5 points)
+### - A Spark DataFrame is created from the dataset